OfficiallyDAC/OfficiallyDAC.github.io/_posts/2023-12-07-new-preprint-on-learning-partial-correlation-graphs.markdown

 ---

-Check out the preprint version of _Learning Multi-Frequency Partial Correlation Graphs_ [here](https://arxiv.org/abs/2311.15756)!
-This is a joint work with  my PhD Advisor and Professors from the signal processing research group of the Department of Information Engineering, Electronics, and Telecommunications (DIET) of Sapienza University of Rome.
+Check out [here](https://arxiv.org/abs/2311.15756) the preprint version of _Learning Multi-Frequency Partial Correlation Graphs_!
+It's a joint work with  my PhD Advisor and Professors from the signal processing research group of the Department of Information Engineering, Electronics, and Telecommunications (DIET) of Sapienza University of Rome.

-Key features of our work:
 * __Motivation__: In many applications it is pivotal to discriminate partial correlations occurring at different frequency bands.
 State-of-the-art methods fail in this discrimination.
 * __Our contribution__:
     *  Propose the learning of a multi-frequency Partial Correlation Graph, where different layers correspond to different frequency bands, and where partial correlations can possibly occur only over some frequency bands.